goradd/goradd/README.md

 1) No microservices.
 While you can create microservices that serve parts of your application, at its core goradd is a monolithic framework that includes an ORM, an MVC architecture, and a basic control and form management library.
 If you are trying to build an application for millions of users, goradd is not for you at this time.
+However, it is architected to eventually allow parts of it to be handled off-line by other servers, so it is (or will be soon) scalable.
 2) Object-oriented.
 Some of goradd uses a code pattern that mirrors traditional object-oriented inheritance and gets around some of GO's limitations in this area, including implementing virtual functions.
 If you hate inheritance, goradd is not for you.
 If you don't mind it, but you still